archethic-foundation/archethic-docs/docs/participate/dex/05-Guide_Usage/02-liquidity.md

 ---

-# Create a pool and add liquidity
+## Create a pool and add liquidity

 You can create a liquidity pool from the liquidity menu via the "Create a pool" button.

 ![Add pool button](/img/tutorial/aeSwap/aeSwap-AddPool-Btn.png)

-## Step 1: Creating a Liquidity Pool: Essential Information
+### Step 1: Creating a Liquidity Pool: Essential Information

-To establish a liquidity pool on the DEX, the following information is necessary:
+To establish a liquidity pool on aeSwap, the following information is necessary:
 - **Token Pair**: Identify the two tokens that will constitute the pair within the pool.
 - **Initial Investment**: Specify the amount of each token you intend to contribute.
 This initial contribution determines the pool's initial price ratio.

-### Pre-creation Validations
+#### Pre-creation Validations

 Before creating a liquidity pool, the system conducts several checks to ensure compliance and feasibility:
 - **Unique Pair Check**: Ensures that a pool with the selected token pair does not already exist.